 Contributed by Margi Sauder

 Make my joy complete by being of a single mind, one in love, one in heart, and one in mind.
 Nothing is to be done out of jealousy or vanity; instead, out of humility of mind everyone should give preference to others, everyone pursuing not selfish interests but those of others.
-Philippians 2:2-4
+P

 I have a son who lives in the Snowmass, Colorado area and we “run away” from the heat every summer to visit he and his family.
 This picture is of the St. Benedictine’s Monastery in Snowmass.
 It is the home of one of the most famous contemplative writers of our time, Fr.
 Thomas Keating.
 I was fortunate enough to attend a contemplative mass in this idyllic setting last Sunday.